50 Latest Item IELTS Topics

 You lost a valuable item while staying at a hotel .
 Write a letter to the hotel manager to request help finding it .
 In your letter: -dicribe the item you lost and when you lost it -explain why it is important to you -ask the manager to check if it has been found and how they can help.

-More and more people want to buy a famous brand with clothes,car and other items.
-What are the reason?
-Do you think it is positive or negative development?
+More and more people want to buy clothes,cars and other items with famous brands. -What are the reasons? -Is that a positive or negative development?

 🚀 Prepare for IELTS writing section today!